 Disposition Fees: Compensation to the manager for its efforts in disposing of the property.
 Normally 0%-2%.

-If a property is sold; the proceeds will be sent to the investors in multiple distributions, over a 30-60 day period.
+If a property is sold; the proceeds will be sent to the investors within 30 days.
 This happens because there are many checks going in and out of a property’s bank account; even after the property is sold.
 All funds need to be deposited and all written checks need to clear.

 Most syndicators design their business plans around the customary 5-7 year hold with the goal of selling the property well beforehand, to maximize returns.